open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/redshift-usage.md

 ```
 requests.exceptions.ConnectionError: HTTPConnectionPool(host='localhost', port=8585):
-Max retries exceeded with url: /api/v1/services/databaseServices/name/bigquery
+Max retries exceeded with url: /api/v1/services/databaseServices/name/clickhouse
 (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x1031fa310>:
 Failed to establish a new connection: [Errno 61] Connection refused'))
 ```

-To correct this problem, follow the procedure [Try OpenMetadata in Docker](../../../overview/run-openmetadata/) to deploy OpenMetadata.
+To correct this problem, please follow the steps in the [Run OpenMetadata ](https://docs.open-metadata.org/install/run-openmetadata)guide to deploy OpenMetadata in Docker on your local machine.

-Then re-run the metadata ingestion workflow in[ Run BigQuery Connector](./#run-bigquery-ingestion-workflow)
+Then re-run the metadata ingestion workflow in [Step 12](redshift-usage.md#12.-run-ingestion-workflow).